How to Learn English on Your Own - The Complete Method

 The [ə] in Unstressed Syllables

-A vowel that is in a syllable that is not stressed and that comes before a syllable that is stressed, is often a [ə] (called a schwa) or a sound that is close to it, when talking at a normal speed.
+A vowel that is in an unstressed syllable that comes before a stressed syllable, is often a [ə] (called a schwa) or a sound that is close to it, when talking at a normal speed.